wezm/wezm.net/v2/content/posts/2025/daily-driving-chimera-for-work/index.md

 rustup toolchain link musl-nightly ~/.local
 ```

-This at least makes it easy to use the nightly version when needed.
+This makes it easy to use the nightly version only when needed.
 For
 example, I wanted to format the code in a doc-test, which is not stable yet.
 I
 could do this with: